ietf-wg-cellar/flac-specification/rfc_backmatter.md

 - a(n) is the sample being predicted
 - a(n-1) is the sample before the one being predicted, a(n-2) is the sample before that etc.

 For subframes with a linear predictor, calculation is a little more complicated.
 Each prediction is a sum of several multiplications.
 Each of these multiply a sample value with a predictor coefficient.
 The extra bits needed can be calculated by adding the predictor coefficient precision (in bits) to the bit depth of the audio samples.
-As both are signed numbers and only one 'sign bit' is necessary, 1 bit can be subtracted.
 To account for the summing of these multiplications, the log base 2 of the predictor order rounded up is added.

-For example, if the sample bit depth of the source is 24, the current subframe encodes a side channel (see the [section on interchannel decorrelation](#interchannel-decorrelation)), the predictor order is 12 and the predictor coefficient precision is 15 bits, the minimum required size of the used signed integer data type is at least (24 + 1) + (15 - 1) + ceil(log2(12)) = 43 bits.
-As another example, with a side-channel subframe bit depth of 16, a predictor order of 8 and a predictor coefficient precision of 12 bits, the minimum required size of the used signed integer data type is (16 + 1) + (12 - 1)  + ceil(log2(8)) = 31 bits.
+For example, if the sample bit depth of the source is 24, the current subframe encodes a side channel (see the [section on interchannel decorrelation](#interchannel-decorrelation)), the predictor order is 12 and the predictor coefficient precision is 15 bits, the minimum required size of the used signed integer data type is at least (24 + 1) + 15 + ceil(log2(12)) = 44 bits.
+As another example, with a side-channel subframe bit depth of 16, a predictor order of 8 and a predictor coefficient precision of 12 bits, the minimum required size of the used signed integer data type is (16 + 1) + 12 + ceil(log2(8)) = 32 bits.

 ## Residual